We're here to help

 ICAS insurance requirements

 However much you get, your policy should be from an ICAS-approved insurer.
-We work with several ICAS participating insurers, so if you're looking to buy your accountant's insurance from us, you're in luck.
+We work with several ICAS participating insurers, so if you're looking to buy your accountants' insurance from us, you're in luck.

-If your firm has employees, ICAS asks that each one is named on your policy.
+If your accountants' firm has employees, ICAS asks that each one is named on your insurance policy.
 This means telling your broker or insurer each time you take on new staff.
 Don't remove past employees from the policy though – you still need cover in case claims arise for work they did before they left.

 Risk management